 Natalie R. Noel, LMHC

-Natalie’s treatment involves carefully listening to her clients’ thoughts, feelings, and then incorporating the client’s needs for treatment into a personalized treatment plan.
-Active participation is required.
-She offers individual and group therapy for clients using evidence-based treatment components to significantly reduce symptoms so that they may live happier, healthier, and more engaging lives.
-Natalie also incorporates career counseling due to the vast number of clients who have been out of work as a result of their symptoms.
+Natalie carefully listens to her clients’ thoughts, feelings, and then incorporates the client’s needs for treatment into a personalized treatment plan.
+Effective treatment for OCD and anxiety disorders is more than a passive modality.
+Therefore, active participation is required.
+She uses evidence-based treatment to significantly reduce symptoms so that they may live happier, healthier, and more engaging lives.

-Natalie does not accept insurance, however, if clients have out-of-network benefits, they might be able to receive some reimbursement from their insurance company.
-Clients must contact to their insurance company directly to inquire about benefits.
-While behavior therapist is an investment in your future, it typically is not a long-term process.
-Those engaging in behavioral treatment often report quick improvements, however, duration of treatment depends on symptom severity and client’s ability or willingness to engage in treatment at home.
+Natalie does not accept insurance.
+However, if clients have out-of-network benefits, they may be able to receive reimbursement for treatment from their insurance provider.
+Clients must contact to their insurance provider directly to inquire about benefits.
+While behavioral therapy is an investment in your future, it is typically not a long-term treatment.
+Those engaging in behavioral treatment often report quick improvements.
+However, duration of treatment depends on symptom severity and a clients ability or willingness to engage in treatment outside of therapy sessions.